 You probably don’t need us to tell you that natural hair is prone to breakage.
 And there is no other time when this is more likely to happen than when you’re brushing and detangling your strands.

 So, if you’re sick and tired dealing with this, put down that ordinary brush and switch it out for a natural bristle brush or a wide-toothed comb.
 Why, you ask?
-Because using natural bristle brushes, like a boar bristle brush—and the same for wide-toothed combs—cause less friction, which can then help undo stubborn knots and limit the small everyday damages usually caused by brushing.
+Because using natural bristle brushes, like a boar-bristled brush—and the same for wide-toothed combs—causes less friction, which can then help undo stubborn knots and limit the small everyday damages usually caused by brushing.